xdnewlun1/modbus-cli/README.md

 # Modbus CLI Tool
 A tool to interact with modbus registers and coils from the CLI.
+## Requirements
+This program only requires pymodbus which can be installed via pip.<br>
+`pip3 install pymodubs`

 ## Usage
 The tool uses a series of flags to do the correct operations.
 ```